dragoncoder047/aelith/README.md

 ## Other ideas

+* [ ] Add algorithmic choosing songs based on where you are in the game
 * [ ] Add enemy "bugs" that can hurt you?
   * [ ] Final enemy boss?
   * [ ] What happens when player dies?